aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

   * Retrying the Reef A primers and EW1 with longer 95C activation time, temperatures +/- 1.5 and 3.0C from the 55C of PCR0240, and with/without GC enhancer to try to optimize the reaction.

 PCR0242 results:
-  * Surprisingly, hotter gives better yields than cooler.
+  * Surprisingly, hotter annealing temps give better yields than cooler.
-  * GC enhancer might reduce yield slightly but it makes the specific temperature used a bit less critical.
+  * GC enhancer might reduce yield slightly but it makes the annealing temperature a bit less critical.
   * Let's move forward using 57C annealing temperature and GC enhancer.

+Bisulfite converted one more batch (10uL each) of Ew1 and N1 (EW1-bis 2016-11-18 & N1-bis 2016-11-18)

 PCR0243:
-  * Reef B--it failed completely at 52C without GC enhancer on PCR0240, so let's try a temperature gradient with GC enhancer.
+  * Reef B--on PCR0240 it failed completely at 52C without GC enhancer, so let's try a temperature gradient with GC enhancer.

 PCR0243 results:

+PCR0244:
+  * Rerunning GSTA3 Reefs A, C and D with optimized temperature and GC enhancer.
+  * We already have Reef A for EW1 from the optimization tests on PCR0242, so I'm not rerunning that here (thus, only 5 instead of 6 reactions).
+  * We don't quite have enough of the bisulfite converted DNA for these reactions and the Reef B reactions I still need to run, so I converted more.
+To avoid wasting what is left, and since our bisulfite conversions have similar yields and qualities, I pooled what was left of the EW1-bis 2016-11-15 & 16 conversions into EW1-bis 2016-11-18.
+Same for N1-bis.

+PCR0244 results:

 # 5) Analyze, purify, and quantify bisulfite PCR products